valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 Short list of useful A/N words: AUTHOR, WRITING STYLE (Writing style:grandiose), GENRE, THEME, STORYLINE

 A/N understands JSON too.
-Its entirely possible to do something like `A\N: [{"writing style":["descriptive", "elegant", "gritty"], "wording":["archaic", "Cockney accent"], "current state":"indoors"}]`
+Its entirely possible to do something like `A/N: [{"writing style":["descriptive", "elegant", "gritty"], "wording":["archaic", "Cockney accent"], "current state":"indoors"}]`

 Some users have been experimenting with A/N for doctoring output and specifically managing randomness.
 Lower randomness is more consistent and predictable as it makes the AI's predictions more deterministic, but this comes at the expense of it feeling 'more dumb', hence higher randomness being desirable for verbosity.
 According to CrisAIcilian `This novel has no plot twists, it follows a linear storyline.` is a very effective phrase to include in A/N to increase consistency.
 This way his stories can stay on track even at 1.3 randomness.
 He finds that `Writing style:` and `Genre:` are useful categories to use most of the time.
 Writing style improves writing, genre works like a mini-prompt.
 More useful notes on writing A/N from Cris:
 ```